 Mods (Philosophy & French): Distinction

-University scholarship in French, university finals prize, college scholarship
+University scholarship in French, university finals prize (placed first in two papers), various college scholarships and prizes

 2013 listed in Chambers UK Top 100 barristers